MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ks_video_stream_config_caps.md

  - KS_VIDEO_STREAM_CONFIG_CAPS
 ---

-# _KS_VIDEO_STREAM_CONFIG_CAPS structure

 ## -description

-The KS_VIDEO_STREAM_CONFIG_CAPS structure describes the configuration and capabilities of a video stream, including analog video standard (for example, NTSC, PAL or SECAM), scaling, and cropping capabilities; minimum and maximum frame rates; and minimum and maximum data rates.
+The **KS_VIDEO_STREAM_CONFIG_CAPS** structure describes the configuration and capabilities of a video stream, including analog video standard (for example, NTSC, PAL or SECAM), scaling, and cropping capabilities; minimum and maximum frame rates; and minimum and maximum data rates.

 ## -struct-fields